RocketSpace2/oleksii-oliinyk-swift-code-manager/README.md

 ## 🚀 Running

-Docker Compose will start both Postgres and your Spring Boot app in one step:
+Docker Compose will start both Postgres and Spring Boot app in one step:

 ```bash
 docker-compose up --build